-5 Reasons Your Customers Hate Calling Your Contact Center
+5 Reasons Your Customers Hate Calling You

 Phone calls are essential to customer service.
 37% of customers would choose phone conversations with a live agent over any other channel if they want to get a problem solved quickly.
-As such, contact centers need to ensure that the calling experience is painless – if not even pleasant – for customers who call in.
+As such, organizations need to ensure that the calling experience is painless – if not even pleasant – for customers who call in.
 Here’s what they hate:

 1. Confusing Phone Menus

 When customers call you, they do not want to listen to long prompts that are hard to follow or navigate.
 A poorly designed phone menu can drive customers to be hostile by the time they reach an agent.
 Frustrated, they may repeatedly press ‘0’ or hang up and run to Twitter to complain about you and hope to get your attention that way.

 It happens.
 A commercial customer landed in a residential queue and the residential agent can’t help them, so the customer is transferred to the right agent.
 We get that.
 But when the customer is in the right queue and the agent doesn’t know how or lacks the authority to help, the customer gets passed along – adding fuel to the fire of their frustration.

 If the IVR takes information from the caller like their customer # or identifying information, why should she have to repeat it when she gets to the agent?
 Or if she tells the agent her story and gets passed along to another agent (see #2), she has to repeat the entire story all over again.
 If only there was a way to store your customer’s information to make this process easier for everyone…(HINT: There is!)